-The County's elected and appointed officials considered many factors when setting the fiscal year 2014 budget and tax rates.
+The County's elected and appointed officials considered many factors when setting the fiscal year 2015 budget and tax rates.
 Some key items that should be noted are as follows:

-- 1. Mineral and related taxable values fell more than \$118,000,000 this year.
+- 1. Mineral and related taxable values declined this year.
 Local real and personal property taxable values have remained relatively unchanged for the last several years.
-Overall, valuations decreased about eight percent from last year's figures.
-In order to adequately fund the 2014 budget, the Commissioners Court was forced to increase the total county tax rate by \$0.077/\$100 valuation. - 2.
-Projected General Fund revenues are expected to increase about \$228,000 from last year, an amount hoped to be sufficient to cover anticipated inflation and increased fuel costs.
-Similarly, the Road and Bridge fund tax revenue is projected to increase by about \$79,111. - 3.
-The budget allows for 53 full-time positions (including elected officials) and 10 part-time positions, with no increase since last year's addition of one part-time employee to fill the office of Elections Administrator.
-That position was created at the request of the County and District Clerk. - 4.
-Capital expenditures in the 2014 Road & Bridge Fund anticipate the replacement of at least one motor grader.
+Overall, valuations decreased approximately three percent from last year's figures.
+In order to adequately fund the 2015 budget, the Commissioners Court was forced to increase the total county tax rate by \$0.0146/\$100 valuation, even with the use of some of the fund balances (reserves). - 2.
+General Fund revenues, as well as Road and Bridge Fund revenues, are budgeted to remain the same as last year. - 3.
+The budget allows for 52 full-time positions (including elected officials) and 10 part-time positions, a decrease of one full-time employee in the office of the County and District Clerk.
+Even though budgeted, the County Tax Assessor-Collector and County Treasurer were able to complete their duties without part-time help in both 2013 and 2014. - 4.
+Capital expenditures in the 2015 Road & Bridge Fund anticipate the replacement of at least three motor graders.
 The Commissioners Court has determined that keeping motor graders longer than the warranty period results in higher overall costs due to market factors affecting trade allowances.
 It seems that factory governmental pricing breaks follow the machine for a period of time, making them more attractive to independent contractors if they are traded within that period.
-Continuing to operate the graders past the warranty period also exposes the County to the monetary risk of major repairs in addition to the downtime involved. - 5.
-The oil industry in our area has had successful years but continues to be very unpredictable, as has been the agriculture industry.
+Continuing to operate the graders past the warranty period also exposes the County to the monetary risk of major repairs in addition to the downtime involved - 5.
+The oil industry in our area has had successful years, but continues to be very unpredictable, as has been the agriculture industry.
 These two industries remain the largest parts of our local business activity and the uncertainty that goes along with them makes it a challenge to accurately predict long-term economic and population numbers for Cochran County.
 The release of 2010 census figures confirmed that the population of Cochran County is declining rapidly, showing a 16.2% loss since the 2000 census.
 Efforts to help strengthen and expand existing business and industry are largely invisible, and progress in the area of economic development seems to be limited.

-REQUESTS FOR INFORMATION
+REQUEST FOR INFORMATION

 This financial report is designed to provide our citizens, taxpayers, consumers, and investors and creditors with a general overview of Cochran County's finances and to show the County's accountability for the money it receives.
-For questions concerning any information provided in this report or requests for additional financial information, contact County Auditor, Cochran County, Texas, 100 North Main St., Morton, Texas, 79346.
+For questions concerning any information provided in this report or requests for additional financial information, contact the County Auditor, Cochran County, Texas at 100 North Main St., Morton, Texas, 79346.

-COCHRAN COUNTY, TEXAS STATEMENT OF NET POSITION DECEMBER 31, 2013
+COCHRAN COUNTY STATEMENT OF NET POSITION DECEMBER 31, 2014

-Primary Government Governmental Activities
+Primary Government

+- overnmental Activities

 ASSETS

-Cash and Cash Equivalents \$ 3,414,630
+Cash and Cash Equivalents \$ 3,378,077

-Investments 1,275,319
+Investments - Current 1,386,736

-Accounts Receivable 1,828,889
+Receivables (net of allowance for uncollectibles) 1,811,262

-Due from Fiduciary Funds 73,814
+Due from Fiduciary Funds 99,761

 Capital Assets:

 Land 76,518

-Buildings, Net 651,322
+Buildings, net 584,315

-Improvements other than Buildings, Net 135,822
+Improvements other than Buildings, net 229,577

-Machinery and Equipment, Net 1,030,803
+Machinery and Equipment, net 1,390,174

-TOTAL ASSETS 8,487,117
+Total Assets 8,956,420

 LIABILITIES

-Accounts Payable 78,248
+Accounts Payable 179,448

-Total Liabilities 78,248
+Total Liabilities 179,448

 NET POSITION

-Net Investment in Capital Assets 1,894,465
+Net Investment in Capital Assets Restricted for: 2,280,584

-Restricted for:

-Highways and Streets 1,480,948

-Courthouse Projects 31,719

 Library Endowment 28,083

-Records Management / Retention 1,347

-Unrestricted 4,972,307
+Highways and Streets 1,478,168

+Courthouse Projects 21,123

+Records Management/Retension 22,864

+Unrestricted Net Position p 4,946,150

-Total Net Position 8,408,869
+Total Net Position \$ 8,776,972

-COCHRAN COUNTY, TEXAS STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2013
+COCHRAN COUNTY STATEMENT OF ACTIVITIES FOR THE YEAR ENDED DECEMBER 31, 2014